Overview

 Project Timeline

-1. Proposal Submission: At week X, you will submit a project idea proposal.
+1. Proposal Submission: At week 7, you will submit a project idea proposal.

-4. Implementation: The second half of the semester will focus on implementing your project collaboratively, incorporating the research methods learned in class.
+3. Implementation: The second half of the semester will focus on implementing your project, incorporating the research methods learned in class.

 Grading Criteria